Nov 21, 2024

 The Board charges the president with the responsibility of preparing an institutional budget.
 It is the practice of the college that no outside individual or group will be allowed to exercise any control over the budgeting process.
 The president delegates to his/her cabinet the responsibility of soliciting departmental budget requests which result in part from institutional evaluation instruments, i.e. PEAP Sheets, Unit Planning, and Program Reviews.
 This process allows for broad-based input from faculty and staff.
 Once all departmental requests have been submitted, they are compiled by the Assistant to the President for Finance/CFO.
 The cabinet members then convene as an institutional budget committee, chaired by the Assistant to the President for Finance/CFO, during the spring term to formulate, by consensus, a draft of the budget.
 The draft is reviewed by the president before being submitted to the Board of Trustees for final approval in June.

 In order to allow time for review, the proposed budget is given to Board Members several days in advance of the June Board Meeting.
 As the budget is a planning tool and the needs of the institution change on a constant basis, minor revisions may be made that result in a “Net Zero” effect on the overall budget with the approval of the President.
 (Board approved 6/8/99) When changes are material to the operation of Meridian Community College, budgetary revisions will be brought to the Board for approval.
-A system for budgetary control exists to insure that all areas of the College comply with the approved budget and is outlined in Section 7 - Section 10: Fiscal Management .
+A system for budgetary control exists to ensure that all areas of the College comply with the approved budget and is outlined in Section 7 - Section 10: Fiscal Management .

 2.2.2.3 Taxation